apsocarras/mr-roboger/README.md

 Test: "It will return an error message if anything but a natural (i.e., counting) number has been entered."
 Code: robogerify("$23")
 Expected Output: Error: '$23' is not a natural number.

+Test: "It will change elements equaling 'Won't you be my neighbor?' to 'Won't you you be my neighbor, ____?' where '____' is a non-empty string provided by the user."
+Code: robogerify("3","Ralph")
+Expected Output: 0,"Beep!", "Boop!", "Won't you be my neighbor, Ralph?"

 ```

 ## License